Southern Company: Plant Vogtle

 Southern Company subsidiaries operate hydroelectric, gas, coal, and nuclear generation sources to generate approximately 200 terawatt-hours of electricity.
 In 2009, coal represented 57 percent of the company's output, followed by nuclear (23%) and natural gas (16%).
 Renewable hydroelectric power represented 4 percent of Southern's generation.
 Coal-based generation dropped significantly in 2009 from an average of 70% between 2005 and 2008.
 As of 2017 Coal-based generation had dropped to 30%.

 In June 2010, the United States Department of Energy awarded an $8.3 billion loan guarantee to facilitate the construction of two new nuclear reactors at Plant Vogtle, near Augusta, Georgia.
 A Southern Company subsidiary, Georgia Power, owns 45.7% of the current 2,430 MW facility, with co-owners Oglethorpe Power (30%) Municipal Electric Authority of Georgia (22.7%) and the City of Dalton (1.6%).
 The plant is operated by Georgia Power.
 The $14 billion construction project is scheduled to be completed by 2022 and would double the plant's capacity.

 The construction of two 1,154 MW reactors has been hailed by Energy Secretary Steven Chu as "the first new nuclear power plant to break ground in decades".
 It is expected to create up to 3,500 jobs during the construction phase, and 800 once operational.
-However in March 2017 Westinghouse Electric Company, who were building the plant, filed for Chapter 11 bankruptcy because of $9 billion of losses from its two U.S. nuclear construction projects.
+However, in March 2017 Westinghouse Electric Company, who were building the plant, filed for Chapter 11 bankruptcy because of $9 billion of losses from its two U.S. nuclear construction projects.
 The U.S. government had given $8.3 billion of loan guarantees on the financing of the four nuclear reactors being built in the U.S., and it is expected a way forward to completing the plant can be agreed.

+Commercial operations of the plant’s Unit 3 began in July 2023, while Unit 4’s commercial operations began in April 2024.
+The added reactors will supply enough energy for about 1 million customers.